Stretching alongside the Columbia River and just 22 miles east of Portland, Rooster Rock is a perfect place to spend a day away from the city.

 Due to fluctuation in river levels, access to the clothing optional beach by foot may be limited.
 Check ahead: Oregon River Levels.

-Yes but by design, the clothing optional beach area is completely separate and not visible from the clothing-required area of the large park.
+Yes but by design, the clothing optional beach area is completely separate and not visible from the clothing-required area of the park.
 The two areas coexist in harmony.

 According to a 2012 survey of park visitors: